Marion Adams-Acton

-Marion Jean Catherine Adams-Acton (21 June 1846 – 11 October 1928) was a Scottish novelist.
-Most of her fiction was written under the pseudonym "Jeanie Hering".
+Marion Jean Catherine Adams-Acton (21 June 1846 – 11 October 1928) was a Scottish novelist who wrote under the pseudonym "Jeanie Hering".

 Early life and education

 She was born Marion Jean Catherine Hamilton at Brodick on the Isle of Arran on 21 June 1846, the illegitimate daughter of William, 11th Duke of Hamilton and a local island beauty, Elizabeth Hamilton.

-The Duke owned Brodick Castle, where one of his regular summer visitors was a popular landscape painter George Hering, son of one of London's most successful bookbinders, Charles Hering, Sr. George and his wife Caroline had lost their only child at the age of six and the Duke suggested that they adopt Marion.
-Her mother was reluctant but was persuaded that her daughter would get a much better start to life with this wealthy and well-connected couple.
+The Duke owned Brodick Castle, where one of his regular summer visitors was a popular landscape painter George Hering, the son of one of London's most successful bookbinders, Charles Hering Sr. George and his wife Caroline had lost their only child at the age of six, and the Duke suggested that they adopt Marion.
+Her mother was reluctant but was persuaded that her daughter would get a much better start to life with this wealthy, well-connected couple.

-They took her to London at around the age of four, returning to their house, Ormidale, on Arran in the summer months.
-In London she was known as Jeanie Hering, the name she later used for her children's books.
+Marion's adoptive parents took her to London when she was about four year old, although they would return every summer to Ormidale, their house on Arran.
+In London she was known as Jeanie Hering, the name she later used to publish her books.
 After receiving a good schooling to the age of sixteen she spent two years at a finishing school in Westphalia in Germany.
-After returning to London, the family were travelling to Arran by train for the summer when they were fortunate survivors of a train crash that killed hundreds.
+After returning to London, the family were travelling to Arran by train it crashed, killing hundreds; they were among the fortunate survivors.